Cappuccino

 Coffee Beans and Caffeine Content of Espresso

 Cappuccinos are made using espresso, which is usually brewed using two main types of coffee beans, such as Arabica and Robusta.
 This is done to balance the flavor and strength of the espresso shot used in a cappuccino, providing a rich espresso that can hold up well against the milk.
-The caffeine content in a cappuccino comes from the espresso shot used to make it.
+The caffeine content in a cappuccino comes from the espresso shot used to make it, and that is usually around 80mg of caffeine in one 30ml (1oz) short of espresso.
 A traditional cappuccino contains one shot of espresso, which is typically about 30ml.
-However, as cappucino is topped up with milk and additional milk foam, many prefer two shots of espresso in their cappuccinos.
+However, as Cappuccino is topped up with milk and additional milk foam, many prefer two shots of espresso in their cappuccinos.

 Origin of Cappuccino